ucla/lti-media-resources/README-ucla.md

 5. Click "Save changes"
 6. Then under "Tools" find LTI app you just created and click on the "View configurations" icon (first icon, next to gear)
-7. Copy Client ID value into PLATFORM_CLIENTID value in .env file (created below in "Startup app" Step 1).
+7. Copy Client ID value into SECRET_PLATFORM_CLIENTID value in .env file (created below in "Startup app" Step 1).

 ## Install MongoDB